AverniteDF/poe-bot-server-wsgi/README.md

 # poe-bot-server-wsgi
 This project aims to create a full-featured Poe server bot using a WSGI Python web application (purely synchronous implementation).

+This bot is available on Poe by the name of "Server-Bot-WSGI" (by @robhewitt).

+To set up your own server bot (or "bot server" as they are called in Poe's API documentation) you will need two things:

+1. A means of hosting a Python web application (e.g., shared hosting account with cPanel)
+2. An account on Poe that allows you to create server bots (poe.com/create_bot).

+1. Setting up a Python web application:
+ a.
+Log into cPanel and navigate to "Setup Python App"
+ b.
+Click "Create Application"
+ c.
+Select the latest version of Python
+ d.
+Enter "poe-bot-server" in "Application root" field
+ e.
+Enter "poe-bot-server" in "Application URL" field
+ f.
+Leave the "Application startup file" and "Application Entry point" fields BLANK
+ g.
+Click "Create" button
+ h.
+Enter `https://yourdomain.com/poe-bot-server/` into your browser address bar to see if the default web app setup is running okay
+ i.
+Navigate to "File Manager" in cPanel
+ j.
+Open the "/poe-bot-server" folder
+ k.
+Replace the files you see there with the project files of this repo
+ l.
+Go back the "Setup Python App" page and bring up the details of your newly created web app (you may need to click the "edit" button)
+ m.
+Near the top of the page you will see "To enter to virtual environment, run the command:" - copy that command to the clipboard
+ n.
+SSH into your shared hosting account (by using PuTTY for example)
+ o.
+Paste that command into the terminal
+ p.
+Enter the command `pip install -r requirements.txt` to install the packages needed for the project
+ q.
+Stop and restart your Python web app to refresh it
+ r.
+Enter `https://yourdomain.com/poe-bot-server/` into your browser address bar to see if the updated web app is running okay
+ s.
+Note: You will need to edit the `.env` file but you need to do Step #2 (below) first

+2. Creating a server bot on Poe:
+ a) Log in to your Poe account
+ b) Click the "Create bot" button or navigate to `poe.com/create_bot`
+ c) Select "Server bot"
+ d) Enter a unique name for your bot
+ e) Enter `https://yourdomain.com/poe-bot-server/` in the "Server URL" field
+ f) Copy the access key to your clipboard
+ g) Now that you have the server bot name and access key you will need to edit the `.env` file of your web app
+ h) Click on the bot access button to test accessibility.
+If there's a problem then try restarting your web app
+ i) Click the "Save" button
+ j) Start a chat with the new server bot you created